Medicare Limits Coverage of Controversial New Alzheimer’s Drug

 The decision covers Aduhelm only for beneficiaries enrolled in clinical trials

 En español | Medicare coverage of the new Alzheimer’s drug Aduhelm, will be limited to beneficiaries enrolled in approved clinical trials, under an April 7 decision by the Centers for Medicare & Medicaid Services (CMS) that essentially confirms a plan the agency outlined in January.

-The preliminary decision comes seven months after the U.S. Food and Drug Administration (FDA) granted the hotly debated monoclonal antibody treatment accelerated approval on the basis that it can reduce amyloid beta plaques in the brain — a hallmark associated with Alzheimer’s disease — despite scant proof that the medication stops or slows a person’s cognitive decline.
+The final ruling comes almost a year after the U.S. Food and Drug Administration (FDA) granted the hotly debated monoclonal antibody treatment a so-called accelerated approval.
+That approval was issued because the FDA found that the drug can reduce amyloid beta plaques in the brain — a hallmark associated with Alzheimer’s disease.
+Still, there’s scant proof that the medication stops or slows a person’s cognitive decline.
 The other FDA-approved Alzheimer’s drugs on the market are designed to help manage some symptoms of the disease, not disrupt its progression, making Aduhelm a first-of-its-kind treatment and the first new Alzheimer’s drug to get federal approval since 2003.
-Medicare will finalize its coverage policy for Aduhelm and future drugs like it by April 11.
-The public has until Feb.
-10 to comment on this proposal.

 Rachel Nania writes about health care and health policy for AARP.
 Previously she was a reporter and editor for WTOP Radio in Washington, D.C.
 A recipient of a Gracie Award and a regional Edward R. Murrow Award, she also participated in a dementia fellowship with the National Press Foundation.